Cyclothone: Biology

 In order to survive in such extreme conditions, organisms must be highly specialized to match their physiological tolerances to the physical conditions of the deep sea.
-For example, deep sea organisms do not possess gaseous structures such as lungs or air-pocket swim bladders, which would change size with changes in depth.
-Specialized adaptations to deep-sea conditions have been part of the reason why Cyclothone have been wildly successful in regards to biomass, but also make them difficult to study: Cyclothone fishes cannot survive when brought to the surface, and therefore cannot be observed alive in a laboratory setting.
+For example, organisms which inhabit the deep sea tend to lack gaseous structures such as lungs or swim bladders, which would change size with changes in depth.
+Specialized adaptations to deep-sea conditions have been part of the reason why Cyclothone have been wildly successful in regards to biomass, but also make them difficult to study: Cyclothone fishes cannot survive when brought to the surface, and therefore cannot be observed alive in a laboratory setting (ex situ).

 Species

-There are currently 13 recognized extant species in this genus:
+There are currently 14 recognized extant species in this genus: